Dr. Terri F. Bruce

 Brittany graduated from Clemson in Spring 2014 with a Bachelor's of science degree in Health Sciences.
 She is currently pursuing a Doctorate of Medicine at the University of South Carolina School of Medicine in Greenville, South Carolina.
 Brittany joined the CLIF as a student lab assistant in the Fall of 2012 and as a UPIC intern in the Summer of 2013.
 She stayed at the CLIF for two months after graduation.
 While interning at the CLIF, Brittany maintained the laboratory area of the facility and participated in an extremely large-scale project imaging more than 1200 slides of squirrel whiskers.
 She also designed newsletters and brochures for the facility.

 Caroline worked as a UPIC intern in the CLIF from Fall 2014 through Fall 2015.
-A Clemson University Senior, Caroline is majoring in Nursing and is slated to graduate in Fall 2016.
+A Clemson University Senior, Caroline is majoring in Nursing and graduated in Fall 2016.
 While a CLIF intern, Caroline was instrumental in the design and implementation of the HOOKEd on Microscopy Light Micrograph Contest and the Magnificent Microcosm light microscopy symposium.
 She increased the presence of the facility on social media by making improvements to our Facebook page and Tumblr blog.

 Jessica worked one semester as a full-time UPIC intern in Summer 2013.
 Though her time in the CLIF was short, she learned to use the LEXT optical profiler proficiently and wrote standard operating procedures for equipment in the lab prep area of the CLIF.
 A talented microscopist, she is responsible for many of the framed images decorating the facility.
 She is currently working as a graduate student in Clemson’s Bioengineering Department.